Group of faculty and staff lifting a heavy beam.

 Biomedical Youth Program

-The Biomedical Youth Program (BYP) is science enrichment program that offers events and activities designed to bring students closer to the University experience.
+The Biomedical Youth Program (BYP) is an exciting science enrichment initiative that brings students closer to the university experience through a variety of engaging events and activities.

 Read more about the Biomedical Youth Program in UM Today.